Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/06_API_REFERENCE/IP_SESSION_RESTORE_DIAGRAM.md

 ### **2. VPN Changes IP**
 ```
 Scenario: User logs in with VPN off (IP: 192.168.1.100), then turns on VPN (IP: 10.0.0.50)
-Result: [ERROR] Session NOT restored
+Result: ✗ Session NOT restored
 Reason: IP addresses don't match
 Security: VPN IP changes are treated as different devices
 ```